D99ZY/blast-web-app/README.md

+# Tech stack
+This project was built using Python Django and React JS and makes use of the Spotify API.

+Additionally, this app implements a PostgreSQL database and is deployed on Heroku.

 # What is blast?
 With blast you have an easy and fair way of letting your friends choose the music at your party.
 Simply put on a spotify playlist and let your friends vote when to skip a song.